 Looking like you just jumped out of the back of a smoke filled VW bus at Coachella doesn’t exactly exude real estate professional, does it?

 Don’t worry, though.
 In the winter, pretty much all bets are off, and fashion takes a back seat to warmth.

 What Not to Wear as a Realtor: Advice From the Pros

 “You should NEVER wear something ill-fitting, too tight, or uncomfortable-looking.
 The last thing you want is to have a client thinking you’re fidgeting and squirming because you’re being untruthful or trying to hustle a deal!”

 “As a realtor, you have a little more flexibility in your dress code than a corporate employee, such as a business executive at a bank or an HR manager.
 Nonetheless, what you wear speaks volumes about your professionalism.
 If you’re hosting an open house, taking clients to look at property, or meeting sellers to sign close documents, you need to dress the part of a professional: nice slacks or skirt, button-down blouse or sweater—nothing too tight, revealing, or blingy.

 “In fact, sleeveless sun dresses, ripped jeans, leggings, piercings, or anything that reveals cleavage or your belly ring will scream ‘I’M NOT A PROFESSIONAL, I JUST DO THIS GIG FOR EXTRA PARTY MONEY.’
 That’s probably not the image you want to portray.”

 Amber Nuetzel, Merchandising Manager, Ever-Pretty

-Hey bros.
+Hello, fellas.
 Don’t think we forgot about you.
-I hate to say it, but something tells me you need WAY more help than we do when it comes to Realtor fashion.
+I hate to say it, but you typically need WAY more help than we do when it comes to realtor fashion.